Phlegias/translator-C---JavaScript/README.md

 # translator-C---JavaScript
-translates simple programs from C# to JavaScript. run interface.py to use
+translates simple programs from C# to JavaScript. <br>
+Run interface.py to use program